Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Cluster representation for Linear HAR processes

 Obtaining controls on clusters is crucial to derive properties for the whole process.
-For example, exponential bounds on clusters lead to exponential moments of number of points for the whole process, as explain in Section \ref{sec5}.
+For example, exponential bounds on clusters lead to exponential moments for the whole process, as explained in the following section.

-Deriving results on clusters requires assumptions on the cluster functions $\mathfrak{h}^m_{m'}$.
-As for classical Galton Watson processes, the relevant assumption is about the spectral radius of the matrix that collects the size of the interactions.
-Let us introduce the assumption in our case. \begin{assumption}[$\specter$]\hypertarget{specter}{} We say that $\model\in\lm$ satisfies \Cspecter\ if the spectral radius of the matrix $\mathfrak{H}_{\model}$ defined by \eqref{eq4.7} is smaller than one, equivalently $\spr(\mathfrak{H}_{\model}) <1$.
-We also require $\Vert h^p_m\Vert^{\infty}_{1,1} < \infty$ for all $m\in\M$ and all $p\in\Pg$. \end{assumption}